Awake (2007 film)

-Awake is a 2007 American conspiracy thriller film written and directed by Joby Harold in his directorial debut.
+Awake is a 2007 American psychological thriller film written and directed by Joby Harold in his directorial debut.
 The film stars Hayden Christensen, Jessica Alba, Terrence Howard and Lena Olin.
-The narrative follows Clay Beresford, a wealthy young man who remains conscious but paralyzed during heart surgery—a phenomenon known as anesthetic awareness—and gradually uncovers a plot that endangers his life and trust in those around him.
+It follows Clay Beresford, who discovers a plot to kill him while he remains conscious but paralyzed during heart surgery.

-The film was released theatrically in the United States and Canada on November 30, 2007, by The Weinstein Company and Metro-Goldwyn-Mayer.
-It received negative reviews from critics, who criticized the performances (primarily from the leads), direction and editing, but performed moderately well at the box office, grossing approximately $32.7 million worldwide against a production budget of $8.6 million.
+The film was released theatrically in the United States and Canada on November 30, 2007, by Metro-Goldwyn-Mayer.
+It received negative reviews from critics, who criticized the performances (primarily from the leads), direction, and editing.
+However, it performed moderately well at the box office, grossing approximately $32.7 million worldwide against a production budget of $8.6 million.

-At the 28th Golden Raspberry Awards, Alba was nominated for Worst Actress, while she and Christensen received a nomination for Worst Screen Combo.
+At the 28th Golden Raspberry Awards, Alba was nominated for Worst Actress.
+At the same time, she and Christensen received a nomination for Worst Screen Combo.

 Plot

-Clay Beresford Jr., a young billionaire, is secretly in a relationship with Samantha "Sam" Lockwood, his mother's personal assistant.
-Despite opposition from his controlling mother, Lilith, Clay plans to marry Sam and undergo a heart transplant under the care of his trusted friend and surgeon, Dr. Jack Harper.
-Shortly after a private midnight wedding, Clay is admitted to the hospital for the operation.
+Young billionaire Clay Beresford, Jr. is in love with Samantha "Sam" Lockwood, his mother's personal assistant.
+Clay requires a heart transplant to be conducted by Dr. Jack Harper, Clay's heart surgeon and friend.
+Clay asks Dr. Harper to arrange his elopement with Sam and they marry privately at midnight, then Clay goes to the hospital for the operation.

+Lilith catches Clay as he is leaving work, from her limousine.
+Inside, she introduces him to another heart surgeon, Dr. Jonathan Neyer.
+Lilith and Neyer point out his high-profile clients, including past POTUSes.

+Sam continues to pressure Clay to officially inform Lilith of their year-long relationship and 6-month engagement.
+When they do, she tells him it is too soon.
+Lilith threatens to cut him off, but he leaves anyway.
+Shortly after a private midnight wedding, which Jack helps facilitate, Clay is admitted to the hospital for the operation.

+Lilith shows up at the hospital with the surgeon she wants to perform the operation.
+He points out Jack has an expensive life due to multiple divorces, she mentions he has four malpractice lawsuits pending.
+Clay and Lilith step aside to discuss it quietly, where she tries to wield her authority, but he puts his foot down.

+During surgery, Clay experiences anesthesia awareness, a rare condition where he remains conscious but paralyzed.
+While enduring the surgical pain, he tries to distract himself with positive memories of Sam.
+However, his memories float to less pleasant ones.

+Meanwhile, in the waiting room, when a hospital employee hits on her, Sam shows him her wedding and engagement rings.
+Lilith sees, asking when they had the ceremony.
+After she is told it was just before the call for the transplant, she falls silent.